Neurotech-Davis/EEG-Stress-Detection/Stroop-task-master/README.md

   2) Open the "stroopex.py" using the PsychoPy GUI and tune the experiment as required.
   3) To run it you could use GUI or simple execute the source file on your terminal.

-NOTE: You might come accross a lot of errors during setting up PsychoPy.
+NOTE: You might come across a lot of errors during setting up PsychoPy.
 Also, you might want to avoid pip as it doesn't install the GUI which makes life way easier.

 Connecting Cyton to PsychoPy: https://docs.openbci.com/Cyton/CytonExternal/